Thursday, April 18, 2019

 "[Responding to Hebrews 9:22] We believe that the wine becomes the Blood of Christ.
 Therefore, Blood is involved.
 But it is not visible to the eye of flesh.
 By faith alone does one discern this Blood of Christ in the Cup of Salvation.
 (1 Corinthians 10:16; 11:27).
 Therefore, the Blood of our Lord is consumed in the Eucharist and that is why it is propitiatory for our sins."

-Nice try with the use of flowery philosophical language, but Hebrews 9:22 is still a problem because there is no blood shed during the Mass.
-That is the means by which atonement and forgiveness of sin is enabled.
-So it does not actually have propitiatory value as Rome teaches.
+Nice try with the use of flowery philosophical language, but Hebrews 9:22 is still a problem because there is no blood shed during the mass.
+That is the means by which the forgiveness of sin is enabled, so it does not have propitiatory value as Rome teaches.

 Observe Paul's analogy of the body of Christ to the Jewish altar.
 Did the Jews eat pieces of the table?
 Are we literally one loaf (1 Corinthians 10:17)?
 The reference to "partaking of Christ" is obviously not meant to be understood literally.
 We do so through faith by looking at the memorial.

 If sacrifices for sin have to continually be made, then those offerings have insufficient power to redeem lost souls (Hebrews 9:13-14; 10:1-2; 10-11; 18).
-Thus, the eucharist of the Roman Catholic Church is idolatry and blasphemous.
+Thus, Roman Catholic teaching on the eucharist has blasphemous implications.

 "Where do you get the Blood of Christ which you claim washes away your sins, since you deny the Eucharist?"